 In 1988, innovative collegians at Texas A&M University began a legacy now known as the Southwestern Black Student Leadership Conference (SBSLC).
 SBSLC was formed as a yearly forum where African-American students from across the country could assemble to engage in meaningful personal and professional development while addressing the problems and concerns that affected the Black community.
-Now in its 26th year of existence, SBSLC carries on that legacy and unites nearly 1,000 student participants, advisors, workshop presenters, nationally renowned speakers, and a variety of corporations and graduate institutions each January for four truly impactful days of conference activities.
+Now in its 28th year of existence, SBSLC carries on that legacy and unites nearly 1,000 student participants, advisors, workshop presenters, nationally renowned speakers, and a variety of corporations and graduate institutions each January for three truly impactful days of conference activities.

 The Charles E. Williams Advanced Leadership Institute (ALI) is a special forum specifically for seasoned student leaders who have demonstrated their abilities at their own colleges.
 ALI will push these students to take it to the next level.
 This limited enrollment program is held in conjunction with SBSLC, but provides a more in-depth workshop lineup and one-on-one attention.

 A central focus of SBSLC is its workshops and presenters.
 Year after year SBSLC has put together a powerful lineup of passionate entrepreneurs, corporate leaders, and well-known motivators.
 Past keynotes have included Tavis Smiley, Niam Akbar, Micheal Eric Dyson, Dominique Dawes, and Rodney McClendon.
 The workshop schedule will include topics like media representation, personal finances, leadership development, graduate level study, and more.